BORNE'S COSTA RICA CHALLENGE

 Will is as passionate about finding answers to prevent preterm birth as he is about changing lives through sport.
-He is a passionate fundraiser for the medical research led by Professor Mark Johnson at Borne, and has climbed Kilimanjaro and walked to the North Pole for Borne.
+He is a passionate fundraiser and advocate, and has climbed Mt Kilimanjaro and walked to the North Pole for Borne.

 He is joining the Costa Rica Challenge because every child deserves a healthy start to life.
 There is something we can do to stop families from living through the fear, anxiety and sometimes anguish when pregnancies do not progress as planned.